samanthaming/samanthaming.com/content/tidbits/24-prevent-error-with-default-object-when-destructuring.md

 ---
 title: Prevent Error with Default {} when Destructuring in JavaScript
-description: When you use destructuring, make sure to set a default value of empty `{}` to prevent it from throwing an error...
+description: When you use destructuring, make sure to set a default value of empty `{}` to prevent it from throwing an error.
 tags: [javascript, es6, object]
 order: 24
 createdAt: 2018-7-14